Vossius Gymnasium

 Vossius Gymnasium is a public gymnasium in Amsterdam, North Holland, Netherlands.
 It was established in 1926 and is named after Gerardus Vossius.
 In 2014, it was ranked best VWO school in Amsterdam and 4th in the country by RTL Nieuws.
 It is also consistently ranked among the best in the country in terms of final exam results.

 History

 The gymnasium school type in the Netherlands originates from the “Latijnse school” (Latin school), a medieval school type for the upper class where Latin, an essential language for studying at university, was taught.
 The school originates from the in 1342 established “Hoofdschool”, which in the 16th century became the “Latijnse School”, which in turn became the “Amsterdam Stedelijk Gymnasium” in 1847.
-In the thirties of the 20th century, the Gymnasium school type became so popular that a second public gymnasium had to be founded in Amsterdam.
-Thus in 1926 the “Amsterdam Stedelijk Gymnasium” was split into the Barlaeus Gymnasium and the Vossius Gymnasium with the latter claiming the earlier dates of foundation.
+With growing demand for higher education, the Ignatius Gymnasium was founded in 1895, and in the 1926, the “Amsterdam Stedelijk Gymnasium” was split into the Barlaeus Gymnasium and the Vossius Gymnasium with the latter claiming the earlier dates of foundation.
+In 2005, Het 4e Gymnasium and the Cygnus Gymnasium were added, bringing the number of gymnasia in Amsterdam to five.